 The weather was much worse than we had anticipated.
-Upon arrival in Talkeetna we were unable to fly into the glacier for 6 days due to constant storms.
-After arriving on the glacier after these storms we soon realised that the pure volume of snow and with temperature changes avalanche activity was very high so safe travel practise was required for the duration of the trip
+Upon arrival in Talkeetna there was snow everywhere and we were unable to fly into the glacier for 2 days due to constant storms.
+Arriving on the glacier after these storms we soon realised that the pure volume of snow and with temperature changes avalanche activity was very high so safe travel practise was required for the duration of the trip